Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 *(Note: At the very least there should be an english version of every translation you add.
 The english translation will be used as the default if a translation is not available in the client's chosen language)*

+Once a translation is defined, it can be used in client-side code via `LANG.GetTranslation` (or `LANG.GetParamTranslation` if it requires parameters).

 ### Optional Rules

 There are a few options for roles that aren't covered in the template because they don't apply to every role.
 Add any of these that you want to apply to your role to the file.